aijianiula0601/FlowCPCVC/index.md

 ## The converted results where mood swing of source audios are high.

-### Audio of source come from vctk in test-dataset.
-Audio of target come from libritts which exclude when training.
+### The source audios come from vctk in test-dataset.
+Audios of target come from libritts which exclude in training.

 <table>
 <tr>